brianbatesactual/OSAI-Demo/README.md

 ```

 This will:
+- Wait for NGINX to become available, if enabled
-- Wait for Vatrix Gateway to become available
+- Test for Vatrix Gateway to be available
 - Push a synthetic 384-dim vector to Qdrant
 - Search and return the result